 4. Working in a lab means every day is a surprise

-By its very nature, a healthcare job is a little unpredictable.
-Just like a nurse never knows who’s going to come through the doors of the emergency room, you truly never know what kind of specimen will come through your window.
-And that is not limited to the aforementioned variety of tissues.
-Samples will often arrive in an assortment of modalities from mason jars to Kleenex boxes, Bjerklie says.
+Any healthcare job is a little unpredictable.
+Just like a nurse never knows who’s going to come through the doors of the emergency room, you truly never know what kind of specimen will come through your lab window.

 5. Laboratory support is in demand

-6. Working in a lab is less stressful than other jobs
+6. Working in a lab is less stressful but still very hands-on

 Job growth and career advancement can be a concern for any industry.
-Advancement to a managerial position working in a medical lab typically requires a 4-year degree, according to the U.S. Bureau of Labor Statistics (BLS).
+Advancement to a managerial position working in a medical lab typically requires a four-year degree, according to the BLS.

-When it comes to healthcare, working in a lab is an exciting place to be.
-There is a lot more to the job than meets the eye, including the opportunity to be a part of a people’s wellbeing without all of the stress that goes along with direct patient care.
+When it comes to healthcare, working in a lab is an exciting option.
+There is a lot more to the job than meets the eye, including the opportunity to play a vital role in helping patients without all of the stress that comes with other direct-care positions.